dehowell/d3-annotated-bibliography/d3-annotated-bibliography.md

 });
 ```

-This has the merits of a simple API for the caller, but it still feels a little
-bit "Excel chart wizard" to me.
+This has the merits of a simple API for the caller, but it still feels a little bit "Excel chart wizard" to me.
 The article itself ends by asking the question:

 > We now have a strawman convention for reusable visualization components.
-Yet
-> there is far more to cover as to what should be considered configuration or
-> even a chart.
+Yet there is far more to cover as to what should be considered configuration or even a chart.
 Is a traditional chart typology the best choice?

 My answer is "no".
-If I wanted traditional chart types, I wouldn't care about D3
-in the first place.
+If I wanted traditional chart types, I wouldn't care about D3 in the first place.

 ### Ari Lerner and Victor Powell: _D3 on AngularJS_

 ([link][13])

-A substantial chunk of _D3 on AngularJS_ is a review of just D3 on this own, but
-it's a pretty good survey for someone who has gotten past the basics already.
-The advice on integrating with AngularJS seems solid and mostly focuses on
-creating directives for wrapping the business of calling the D3 API, along with
-when to use `$apply` and `$watch` to keep D3 events integreted with updates in
-the AngularJS model.
+A substantial chunk of _D3 on AngularJS_ is a review of just D3 on its own, but it's a pretty good survey for someone who has gotten past the basics already.
+The advice on integrating with AngularJS seems solid and mostly focuses on creating directives for wrapping the business of calling the D3 API, along with when to use `$apply` and `$watch` to keep D3 events integreted with updates in the AngularJS model.

 ---